 Our Commitment to Sustainable, ‘Green’, Beautiful, Lively, and Fun!

 World Fellowship has a long-standing practice of using our buildings and grounds to model sustainable operations and environmental stewardship.
-Since we were founded in 1941 we’ve never given guests new towels each day!
-It has long been our practice to replace towels weekly or upon request.
-We’re glad to see that other establishments have caught on.
+Since founding in 1941 World Fellowship guests have always expected to reuse bath towels.
+We’re glad to see that other establishments have caught on to replacing towels weekly or upon request!

-Our commitment is to both reduce negative environmental impact and provide an opportunity for guests and staff to learn how to practice conservation at home.
-We hope to continue to upgrade our facilities to make them more energy-efficient and exemplary.
-We also actively work to improve soils in our organic gardens.
+Our commitment is to protect wilderness and every environment, reduce negative impact and provide an opportunity for guests and staff to learn to deepen conservation practices.
+We are upgrading facilities to make them ever more energy-efficient and exemplary.
+We actively work to improve soils in our organic gardens.

 Water and Energy Conservation